Legnica: Sports

+Eucharistic miracle

+On Christmas day 2013, in the Church of Saint Hyacinth in Legnica, a priest dropped a consecrated Host on the floor.
+It was then put in a dish with water.
+After some time spent in the aforementioned dish, the Host partially dissolved, and a red substance, later identified as human cardiac muscle tissue, appeared on it.

 Films produced in Legnica

 In recent years Legnica has been frequently used as a film set for the following films as a result of its well preserved Old Town, proximity to Germany and low costs: